 Organizational structure and administration of public education are explored through the application of legal and ethical concepts and relevant information of the social sciences.
 Cross-listed as EDA 510.
+Credit is allowed for only EDA 510 or SPF 510.

 SPF 511 School and Society.
-(3) F, S, SS Interrelationship of school and society and the role of education in social change.
+(3) F, S, SS

+Interrelationship of school and society and the role of education in social change.